Massachusetts Construction Employer Negligence Lawyers

 Many situations on construction sites could cause accident and injury, including equipment malfunction, explosions, exposure to toxic chemicals, and insufficient training.
 Depending on the situation, it may be likely that an employer could have prevented the accident that occurred and could be held financially liable for your injury.
 If this is the case, the Massachusetts construction employer negligence lawyers at Crowe & Mulvey, LLP, may help you pursue financial compensation for any costs incurred.

 Forms of Employer Negligence on Construction Sites

-The employer of a construction site team in Boston, Massachusetts has numerous responsibilities, most important of which is maintaining the safety and integrity of the job site.
+The employer of a construction site team has numerous responsibilities, most important of which is maintaining the safety and integrity of the job site.
 Unfortunately, several forms of employer negligence are often reported in Massachusetts, including the following: